Byeongdulee/pyweb12idb/README.md

     >wb.get("Lee_01", 1)

     This will download all 1D files with the file index 1.
 There can be many files with the same file index with different extension numbers.
+    But, due to the memory, it wouldn't download all of them.
+If there are more than 35 files, chance is high to have incomplete file download.
+    In this case, you would need to delete the last data set.

+    >del(wb.web12idb.data[-1])

  4. If you want to a specific extension number, for example 3 (This means your 2D file name is something like "Saaa_bbb_00001_00003.tif");

     >wb.get("Lee_01", 1, 3)